-New in MCUXpresso IDE v3.0, the memory configuration can simply be edited in place to create the desired memory map.
+Introduced in MCUXpresso IDE version 10.3.0, the memory configuration can simply be edited in place to create the desired memory map.

 Known blocks of memory, with their type, base location, and size are displayed.
 Entries can be created, deleted, etc by using the provided buttons.